Skip to main content

 "I am here to remind you we have a lunch appointment with Rukaiya at the Taj."
 She spoke.
 "Don't forget that."

 "Because you wanted a treat, remember?"
 Ajabdeh smiled."And Shakti said he won't go to any meeting even for me if he's not fed.
 So I bribed him."
 Pratap stopped at her words, nodded in silence and walked away.
 He had mentioned a treat.
 And he had hoped they would go alone.
-Even though he found it rather awkward to tell so to Ajabdeh.
+Even though he found it rather awkward to tell so to Ajabdeh so.
 And here they were to meet for a conference instead.

 Pratap fastened his seat belt and wondered.
 Why were the simple things so difficult and the difficult things so simple between them?
-She jolted him from his thought as she took the front seat beside him and looked at him.
+She jolted him from his thoughts as she took the front seat beside him and looked at him.

 "Can I drive on alternate days?"
-She surprised him with her sudden idea " I feel like you are just driving me everywhere every day."
+She surprised him with her sudden idea," I feel like you are just driving me everywhere every day."

 "Not till I know you are safe."
 He said calmly.

 "And how will you ever know that?"
 She frowned.
 "They can come back after decades and still remember it all.
-The lawyers called me and said I can be summoned either at the high court or the supreme court if needed."
+The lawyers called me and said I can be summoned either at the High Court or the Supreme Court if needed."

 "They can come back after eras.
 I will still make sure you are safe."
 Pratap spoke in a matter-of-fact tone.
 "They should know that."
 His eyes were on the road.
-Hands-on the wheels.
+Hands on the wheels.
 Ajabdeh leaned back in her seat and had a good stare at his side profile.
-This man sometimes was a mystery to her.
+This man was sometimes a mystery to her.
 Like right now.
 He said the things she dreaded hearing and forget about saying out loud, and he did so with so much poise that his emotions were hard to decipher.
 Pratap could hear a sigh coming from her.

 "What are you tired of now?"
 He asked with half a smile.